geoserver/geoserver/doc/en/user/source/services/wms/vendor.rst

 cql_filter
 ----------

-The ``cql_filter`` parameter is similar to the standard ``filter`` parameter, but the filter is encoded using CQL (Common Query Language).
-This makes the request more readable.
-However, CQL isn't as flexible as OGC filters, and can't encode as many types of filters as the OGC specification does.
-In particular, filters by feature ID are not supported.
+The ``cql_filter`` parameter is similar to the standard ``filter`` parameter, but the filter is expressed using CQL (Common Query Language).
+This makes the filter logic more concise and readable.
+However, CQL isn't as flexible as OGC filters, and can't express certain kinds of queries.
+In particular, filtering by feature ID is not supported.

 If more than one layer is specified in the ``layers`` parameter, then more than one filter can be specified, each corresponding to a layer.

 An example of a CQL filter is::

    cql_filter=INTERSECT(the_geom,%20POINT%20(-74.817265%2040.5296504))

+See also the :ref:`cql_tutorial` tutorial.

 env
 ---